linmx0130/PaperNotes/notes.md

 * Authors: Aojun Zhou, Anbang Yao, Yiwen Guo, Lin Xu, Yurong Chen
 * Index: ICLR 2017, arXiv 1702.03044
 * Reading date: 14/02/2017
-* Categoires: Network Compression, Machine Learning
+* Categories: Network Compression, Machine Learning
 * Tag: Network compression

 While deep learning models contains a large amount of parameters, they are difficult to use in mobile devices or embedding systems.
 This paper proposed Incremental Network Quantization, which is able to convert a pretrained model into low-bit representation with better performence.